learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/ROBLOX_Intro.md

 But the truth is, ROBLOX really is capable of some awesome things:

 ![coaster](ROBLOX_Intro_images/coaster.png)
-*One of my theme parks in "Theme Park Tycoon 2", featuring a coaster builder that can rival that of Planet Coaster (believe, I've tried both!)*
+*One of my theme parks in "Theme Park Tycoon 2", which features an advanced coaster builder that can rival that of Planet Coaster (believe me, I've tried both!)*

 ## Download